MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 therefore would be preferable for clients implementing this specification to use.

-Note that SVCB AliasForm RRs do not alias to RR types other than address records (AAAA and A), CNAMEs, and ServiceForm SVCB records.
+AliasMode records only apply to queries for the specific RR type.
-For example, an AliasForm SVCB record does not alias to an HTTPS RR, nor vice-versa.
+For example, a SVCB record cannot alias to an HTTPS record, nor vice-versa.

-## SVCB records: ServiceForm
+### ServiceMode

-When SvcRecordType is the ServiceForm, the combination of SvcDomainName and SvcFieldValue parameters within each resource record associates an alternative service location with its connection parameters.
+In ServiceMode, the TargetName and SvcParams within each resource record associate an alternative service location with its connection parameters.

-Each protocol scheme that uses SVCB MUST define a protocol mapping that explains how SvcFieldValues are applied for connections of that scheme.
+Each protocol scheme that uses SVCB MUST define a protocol mapping that explains how SvcParams are applied for connections of that scheme.
-Unless specified otherwise by the protocol mapping, clients MUST ignore SvcFieldValue parameters that they do not recognize.
+Unless specified otherwise by the protocol mapping, clients MUST ignore any SvcParam that they do not recognize.

-### SvcFieldPriority {#pri}
+### SvcPriority {#pri}

-As RRs within an RRSet are explicitly unordered collections, the SvcFieldPriority value serves to indicate priority.
+RRSets are explicitly unordered collections, so the SvcPriority field is used to impose an ordering on SVCB RRs.
-SVCB RRs with a smaller SvcFieldPriority value SHOULD be given preference over RRs with a larger SvcFieldPriority value.
+SVCB RRs with a smaller SvcPriority value SHOULD be given preference over RRs with a larger SvcPriority value.

-When receiving an RRSet containing multiple SVCB records with the same SvcFieldPriority value, clients SHOULD apply a random shuffle within a priority level to the records before using them, to ensure uniform load-balancing.
+When receiving an RRSet containing multiple SVCB records with the same SvcPriority value, clients SHOULD apply a random shuffle within a priority level to the records before using them, to ensure uniform load-balancing.

-## Special handling of "." in SvcDomainName {#dot}
+## Special handling of "." in TargetName {#dot}

-If SvcDomainName has the value "." (represented in the wire format as a zero-length label), special rules apply.
+If TargetName has the value "." (represented in the wire format as a zero-length label), special rules apply.

-### AliasForm {#aliasdot}
+### AliasMode {#aliasdot}

-For AliasForm SVCB RRs, a SvcDomainName of "." indicates that the origin is not available or does not exist.
+For AliasMode SVCB RRs, a TargetName of "." indicates that the origin is not available or does not exist.
 This indication is advisory: clients encountering this indication MAY ignore it and attempt to connect without the use of SVCB.

-### ServiceForm
+### ServiceMode

-For ServiceForm SVCB RRs, if SvcDomainName has the value ".", then the owner name of this record MUST be used as the effective SvcDomainName.
+For ServiceMode SVCB RRs, if TargetName has the value ".", then the owner name of this record MUST be used as the effective TargetName.

-For example, in the following example "svc2.example.net" is the effective SvcDomainName:
+For example, in the following example "svc2.example.net" is the effective TargetName:

     example.com.
 7200  IN HTTPS 0 svc.example.net.
     svc.example.net.
 7200  IN CNAME svc2.example.net.